Alexoner/dsa/language/cpp/cpp.md

 2. Use RAII.
 In multi-threaded scenario, an asynchronous thread referencing an object that may be destroyed by another thread.
 Solution:
 - Use shared_ptr as strong reference to that object in the asynchronous thread, and the destroying thread never manually release resources, just decrease its reference.
 - Use weak_ptr to check whether it has expired.
-Still, the resource should not be destroyed manually, instead, be managed with its life span.
+Still, the resource is managed with its life span.
+Used to resolve cyclical reference, such as in observer pattern.

 # [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern)